 Key Differences Between Go and Rust

-The headline is that Go and Rust are both compiled, statically typed, single-binary-deploy languages with strong concurrency stories.
-The differences are about what guarantees you get from the compiler and how much control you have over runtime behaviour.
+The main differences between Go and Rust are about what guarantees you get from the compiler and how much control you have over runtime behaviour.

 nil Panics in Production

-You ship a Go service, it runs fine for months, and then one Tuesday at 3 a.m. a code path runs where someone forgot to check whether a pointer was nil, and the goroutine panics.
+You ship a Go service, which runs fine for months but then a code path runs where someone forgot to check whether a pointer was nil, and the goroutine panics.
+A common case is a lookup that returns the zero value, or a struct whose pointer fields survived deserialization without being populated:

 func (s *Service) Handle(req *Request) error {